Context-specific kernel-based hidden Markov model for time series analysis: Experiments

 \subsubsection{Results}

 Table~\ref{table:cnc_results} shows the experimental results, in terms of the log-likelihood per datum obtained for each fold.
 Three columns of numbers are provided for each fold, namely: \textit{Good} which refers to the mean fitness obtained on the time series from accepted pieces in other folds, \textit{Bad} which refers to the mean fitness obtained when evaluating the same model on the non-accepted-pieces time series, and \textit{Diff.}, which is the result of subtracting \textit{Good} of \textit{Bad}.
 This last column can be interpreted as a measure of the quality of the model to differentiate between accepted pieces and non accepted pieces.
 Thus, negative values, implies that the model is able to determine a non-acceptable piece.
-The column Mean contains the mean results for all the columns for all the folds, and therefore its \textit{Diff.}\ column is not the quotient of its \textit{Bad} and \textit{Good} columns.
 As comment, recall that there is no model for non-accepted-pieces and is not possible to make per-sequence differences to evaluate the models.
 The motivation for this, is that the failure mode from a process can generate unbalanced data sets \cite{2020:diaz-rozo.bielza.ea}, and to obtain enough data to model each failure mode can be expensive to gather or unavailable.